-In accordance with FRS 8, "Related Party Disclosures", AorTech International plc has taken advantage of the exemption for wholly owned subsidiaries not to disclose any transactions or balances between wholly owned Group entities including those that have been eliminated on consolidation.
+The Company is exempt under the terms of FRS 101.8 from disclosing transactions with its wholly owned subsidiaries.
 There were no related party transactions during the year with non fully owned subsidiaries.
 Other related party transaction disclosures are included within note 7 to the parent company accounts in respect of loan note holders and within the Report of the Remuneration Committee.